 Shuey's is a very traditional pretzel bakery that makes only three kinds of pretzels.
 Its hard pretzels are either "beer" pretzels or the slightly larger "large" pretzels.
 These are available all four days of the week when the store is open.
 Saturday is the very special soft pretzel baking day.
-Customers line up outside the door to buy these still warm from the oven.
+Customers line up outside the door to buy these still warm coming fresh from the oven.

-Shueys opens at 9 A.M.
-Wednesday through Saturday.
+The shop opens at 9 a.m. on Wednesday through Saturday.
 Closing time is neither stated on the door sign nor guaranteed to stay consistent.
 Whenever they sell out for the day, they close.

 Advertising Via Word of Mouth

 An out-of-town realtor remarked in wonder, "I hear that Lebanon has a pretzel shop where people line up before it opens to buy their pretzels."
 She did not know the name of the establishment or its location.
 Yes, it takes a little work to find this shop, because it only lightly advertises itself.
 Shuey's is very successful and in no danger of closing due to the best marketing of all: word of mouth by satisfied (delighted is a more accurate term) customers.